nelsonaloysio/networkx-temporal/docs/source/index.rst

 Detect communities
 ------------------

-CPU and GPU implementations of :func:`~networkx_temporal.algorithms.community.spectral.spectral_clustering` and :func:`~networkx_temporal.algorithms.community.leiden.leiden_communities` are available for both static and temporal graphs, with the latter supporting parallelized multislice modularity optimization on GPUs.
+CPU and GPU implementations of :func:`~networkx_temporal.algorithms.spectral_clustering` and :func:`~networkx_temporal.algorithms.leiden_communities` are available for both static and temporal graphs, with the latter supporting parallelized multislice optimization.

 .. code-block:: python